Terasology/GooeyDefence/docs/effector-system.md

 ## `ApplyEffectEvent`

-`ApplyEffectEvent` is the trigger event any effector system should listen for.
+`ApplyEffectEvent` is the trigger event every effector system should listen for.
 This event is sent against the effector, allowing systems to filter for their associated `EffectorComponent`.
 An effector system by default is not expected to react to `ApplyEffectEvent`s sent against other effectors.